gravyboat/salt-book/en/chapter02-masterlessminion/chapter02.rst

 =====================

 The simplest configuration to get started with is the ``masterless minion``.
-This is simply a minion server, where you call all of your commands, as well as configuration files locally.
+This is simply a minion server where you call all of your commands as well as configuration files locally.
 This server does not use key authentication, since it's just the ``minion`` itself.
 What makes this a great starting place for this book is that the ``masterless minion`` takes about 5 minutes to set